the-mixup/mixups-compendium/pvebis.md

 - *p/a* - Progressive itemization alternative, if the BiS item is not yet available.
 - *h/o* - Horde Only.
 - *a/o* - Alliance Only.
+- Some items will have notes attached that don't fall into one of the categories above.

 ### Pre-raid